 I’ve made my fair share of banana bread recipes since going grain and dairy free, and, honestly, none of them have been anywhere close to as good as my grandmother’s old recipe using wheat flour.
 In fact most of them have been either soggy and dense or dry and bland.

 Since winter has me indoors more and in the mood to bake, I decided it was high time to figure out how to make a grain free banana bread as light, sweet and rich as the one Grandma taught me how to make.
 And so I did…

-- 2 very ripe bananas (about 1 cup of mashed banana)
+- 2 bananas, very ripe, about 1 cup of mashed banana

-- 1/2 cup chopped walnuts or chocolate chips (optional)
+- 1/2 cup allergen-free chocolate chips, or chopped pecans or walnuts (optional)

 - Preheat oven to 350° F/175° C.

 - Using a whisk or fork, mix all the dry ingredients together.

 - In a separate bowl, mix all the wet ingredients together, and then mix them into the dry ingredients.
 If needed, you can use a stick blender or mixer to ensure the batter is well blended.